adampolicht/albion-price-checker/README.md

    albion-prices T4_BAG Thetford Caerleon 2

 ## Notes
+a.
 Replace <item_id> with the desired item's ID
-Replace <city1> and <city2> with the names of the cities you want to compare [quality] is optional (from 1 low to 5 excellent) and default set to 1 if not provided
+b.
+Replace <city1> and <city2> with the names of the cities you want to compare
+c. [quality] is optional (from 1 low to 5 excellent) and default set to 1 if not provided